iFan13/GW2BossDraw/README.md

 # GW2BossDraw

-Kinetic slider, Image-focused boss draw wheel.
+Kinetic sliding, Image-focused boss draw wheel.

+Click once to activate.
+Boss images will 'spin' and accelerate to set speed.
+Once at max speed, second click is available.
+On second click, speed decelerates by number of units randomly set.
+Once come to a full stop, image snaps back or forwards to where the arrow points.